vizhukova/Durak/README.md

 # Durak
 simple card game

-after dowload in file Durak do: npm install in file public do: bower install
+after dowload in file Durak do npm install.
+In file public do bower install.